-Subsidiaries and related undertakings
+Subsidiaries and related undertakings (audited)

 In accordance with Section 409 of the Companies Act 2006, details of the Company's subsidiaries and related undertakings at 31 December 2024 are set out below.
+This section forms an integral part of the financial statements.